By , , and

 EN-E1 X

-For EN-E1, Level 1 is selected because the role of the students, teachers and the proctors are clearly defined and transparent.
-For EN-E2, Level 2 is selected as information about the usage of AIED tools in other domains is unavailable.
+For EN-E1, Level 1 is selected because the role of the students, educators and the proctors are clearly defined and transparent.
+For EN-E2, Level 2 is selected as a complete evaluation and information about the usage of AIED tools in other domains is unavailable.
 However, the usage of this tool does not come with a complete evaluation.
-Lastly, Level 2 is also selected for EN-E3 because the developers of the system seem to have some awareness of the impact of the tool.
+Lastly, Level 2 is also selected for EN-E3 because the developers of the tool seem to have some awareness of the impact of the tool.
 However, they do not fully consider the anxiety and stress that it could cause students.

 Prof. Peters then continues with the value of Stewardship of Data.